NatCATModeling/R4H2O/manuscript/3_case_study_1.md

 c) 0.3
 d) 7.34

 Thanks for answering these questions.

-You can find the answers and workings for each of the questions at the end of the course.
+You can find the answers in the `gormsey_quiz.R` script.

-That's it for the first quiz.
+That's it for the second exercise.
 Now on to the next [chapter](#tidyverse) where we will look at visualising data with the *ggplot* library of the Tidyverse.

 {/exercise}